 "Clarity is not dumbing it down.
 Clarity is smartening it up!
-Why is it, Ebenezer, that you now use a computer to write, use e-mails and text messages to correspond, and file briefs electronically-modern advances barely dreamt of while I was aliveyet you continue to write in a style that was already antiquated before World War II?
+Why is it, Ebenezer, that you now use a computer to write, use e-mails and text messages to correspond, and file briefs electronically-modern advances barely dreamt of while I was alive yet you continue to write in a style that was already antiquated before World War II?
 Does that make sense, Ebenezer?"

-"I wear the chains I forged in life I wear the chains of legalese, now, as I did in life."
+"I wear the chains I forged in life I wear the chains of legalese...."